 The property

-The decisive advantage: the property was sold furnished with quality furniture, allowing immediate move-in.
+The decisive advantage was that the property came furnished, with quality pieces, allowing an immediate move-in.
 Co-ownership charges were 180 euros/month, with no works voted.

 The negotiation

-The initial offer at 385,000 euros was declined.
-A counter-proposal at 395,000 euros was accepted within 48 hours, representing a 30,000 euro saving on the listed price.
+The opening offer of 385,000 euros was declined.
+A counter-proposal at 395,000 euros was accepted within 48 hours, a 30,000 euro saving on the listed price.

 What this mission illustrates

-Considering buying a pied-a-terre in Paris?
+Considering buying a pied-à-terre in Paris?
 Contact Home Select for an initial discussion about your project.

 Frequently asked questions

-What minimum budget should you plan for a pied-a-terre in the 7th arrondissement?
+What minimum budget should you plan for a pied-à-terre in the 7th arrondissement?

-In 2026, a pied-a-terre in the 7th arrondissement requires a budget of at least 350,000 euros for a studio of 25 to 30 m2.
-For a functional one-bedroom of 35 to 45 m2, expect between 400,000 and 550,000 euros depending on the floor and aspect.
+In 2026, a pied-à-terre in the 7th arrondissement needs a budget of at least 350,000 euros for a studio of 25 to 30 m².
+For a workable two-room flat of 35 to 45 m², expect between 400,000 and 550,000 euros depending on the floor and aspect.

-How can you buy a pied-a-terre in Paris when you live outside the city?
+How can you buy a pied-à-terre in Paris when you live outside the city?

-Can a Parisian pied-a-terre become a rental investment?
+Can a Parisian pied-à-terre become a rental investment?

 Yes.
 Many executives rent out their pied-a-terre as furnished accommodation when they are not using it, under the LMNP (non-professional furnished landlord) regime.
 Net yields in Paris range from 2.5% to 4% depending on the arrondissement and surface area, with long-term capital appreciation potential.